Route 36, dubbed The Way of American Genius, stitches together historic Missouri communities that have given us great innovators and innovations

 In the mid-1800s, St. Joseph, as a wagon train staging area and supply depot, was one of the most important towns on the western frontier.
-In 1860-1861 it served as the eastern terminus of the Pony Express, an experiment in cross-country postal delivery that to this day conjures up visions of Old West.
-Lore of the short-lived operation captivetes groups browsing the Pony Express National Museum, witch occupies the stables where young riders left on the first leg of the 1,966-mile, 10-day journey to Sacramento.
+In 1860-1861 it served as the eastern terminus of the Pony Express, an experiment in cross-country postal delivery that to this day conjures up visions of the Old West.
+Lore of the short-lived operation captivates groups browsing the Pony Express National Museum, which occupies the stables where young riders left on the first leg of the 1,966-mile, 10-day journey to Sacramento.
 In the Patee House Museum, a former hotel where the Pony Express had its office, you can prowl the Streets of Old St. Jo and see all kinds of antiques, including a locomotive, carousel, horse-drawn hearse, automobiles and fire trucks.
-On the suseum groups is the Jesse James Home, where the notorious outlaw was shot and killed in 1882.
+On the museum grounds is the Jesse James Home, where the notorious outlaw was shot and killed in 1882.
 A St. Joseph native who became a giant in television news is remembered at the Walter Cronkite Memorial at Missouri Western State University.

 A 48-mile trip east leads to Hamilton, the hometown of James Cash Penney.
-The J.C Penney Memorial Library and Museum honors the department store pioneer who was born in 1875 on a nearby farm.
+The J.C.
+Penney Memorial Library and Museum honors the department store pioneer who was born in 1875 on a nearby farm.
 He often came back to visit Hamilton, contributed to community causes and opened his 500th store there.

 The town of Laclede, 23 miles east of Chillicothe, salutes a native son who became one of America’s greatest military leaders.
-The General John J. Pershing Boyhood Home is a state historic site that includes a museum inside a one-room school-house where the leader of U.S forces in World War I taught until he left for West Point.
+The General John J. Pershing Boyhood Home is a state historic site that includes a museum inside a one-room schoolhouse where the leader of U.S. forces in World War I taught until he left for West Point.
 Next to the home is a statue of the General of the Armies, whose nickname was “Black Jack.”

 The next stop on The Way of American Genius is Marceline, where Walt Disney sent his formative childhood years.
-The creator of Mickey Mouse and other beloved characters patterned Disneyland’s Main Street USA after Main Street in Marveline.
+The creator of Mickey Mouse and other beloved characters patterned Disneyland’s Main Street USA after Main Street in Marceline.
 The Walt Disney Hometown Museum, housed in a restored railroad depot, has exhibits on his early life and those who influenced him.
 The Walt Disney Barn, a reconstruction on the site of the family’s farm, was where he put on his first show.

-In Kirksville, a short drive north of Highway 36, visitors can explore the Museum of Osteopathic Medicine and learn about Dr. Andrew Taylor Still, who in 1892 founded the first osteopathic medical school, today known as ATSU/Kirksville College of Osteopathic Medicine.
+In Kirksville, a short drive north of Route 36, visitors can explore the Museum of Osteopathic Medicine and learn about Dr. Andrew Taylor Still, who in 1892 founded the first osteopathic medical school, today known as ATSU/Kirksville College of Osteopathic Medicine.
 In the atrium adjacent to the museum are the school’s original classroom building and the birthplace log cabin of the man who questioned medical traditions by focusing on prevention and a holistic approach to treatment.